 Do you have questions for our GMAT and MBA admissions experts?
 Ask them in the comments below, and we will do our best to answer them in the Q&A sessions following each presentation, or reach out to use on social using the hashtag #fivesteps.

-Your performance on Integrated Reasoning (IR) can affect the part of the test you really care about: the Quant and the Verbal.
+Your performance on Integrated Reasoning (IR) can affect the parts of the test you really care about: Quant and Verbal.
 Follow the below 3 Keys to Success and you’ll be sitting pretty on test day.
+Read more

 We are happy to announce that the latest version of our free GMAT app, Pocket GMAT Flashcards, is now available for download via the App store!
 New updates include: